Why you can trust Jerry

 If you broaden the scope of your search, however, you should find that different areas of your city draw in different prices.
 Gas may still be expensive, but there are definitely ways to allay the costs a bit.

-How to scope out gas prices on the go
+How to find the best gas prices on your route

 Step 1: Keep an eye out for gas prices as you drive.
 Whenever you're commuting to work or driving through a new area, keep tabs on the gas station prices you see as you pass by.